vpdb/vpx-js/README.md

 This library allows exporting a VPX file into a [three.js](https://threejs.org/) scene, which covers the first point.
 A physics loop is implemented by the `Player` class.
-Collision detection and rigid body dynamics will be fully ported, covering the second part.
-The third part is still TODO, more details can be found [here](https://github.com/freezy/vpweb/issues/1).
+Collision detection and rigid body dynamics is now ported, covering the second part.
+Work on the third has begun with the wiring set up and simple statements working.
+More info about how we go about this can be found [here](https://github.com/freezy/vpweb/issues/1).

 ### Rendering